 Yorkshire Parkin has been around for many years.
 I have an old Book of Cooking dated 1863 and reference is made to Parkin and the tradition to bake this treat for Bonfire Night.
-Certainly when I was a child Parkin was a firm favourite and to eat it at its very best, ie gooey, moist and delicious then it needs to store in a tin for a week before being eaten.
+Certainly when I was a child Parkin was a firm favourite and to eat it at its very best, ie gooey, moist and delicious then it needs to store in a tin for up to a week before being eaten.

 I start by blitzing the oatmeal in a food processor to make it as fine as possible.
 I could only source medium oatmeal so if you can buy fine oatmeal obviously skip this stage.
+If using porridge oats blitz to a fine crumb.

 In a medium saucepan place the golden syrup, black treacle, lemon zest, butter and sugar.
 Heat gently until the butter and sugar dissolve but don’t allow the mixture to boil.
 Take off the heat and set aside.